thegempie/locust-otree/README.md

 # Locust script for testing oTree apps

 ## Attention:
-This code will work with the most recent version of oTree.
-For older ones, a slightly different approach is needed.
-DM me.
+This code will work with the most recent version of oTree (5.8.5).
+For older ones, a slightly different approach is needed, see the forked repository for that.

 ## Installation:
 1. Install locust: